varun06/myblog-hugo/content/posts/go-slice-array-allocation-gotcha.md

 ```
 `go run` and check `top`

-Note - I ran this on `mac osx El Capitan`
+Note - I ran this on `Mac OSX El Capitan`